-- Hourly Care Fees: The standard Army-wide hourly care rate is \$5 per hour per child for ALL CYS programs regardless of Total Family Income (TFI) category.
+- 1. Hourly Care Fees: Hourly care fees are charged according to the latest Army Fee Policy.
 Multiple Child Reductions do not apply to hourly care.
 Hourly care payment is due at the time of pick-up.
 Failure to make the payment will result in termination of child care services.
 Same day or walk-ins may be accepted on a space available basis.
-Reservations for child care can be made in advance; check with your facility director for further details. - CYS WEBTRAC Payments: USAG Benelux CYS programs allow patrons to make online payments.
-Please contact Parent Central Services in your community for Webtrac log-in information.

-• CYS Training Days: All CYS facilities and programs are closed two days each year for staff training.
+Reservations for child care can be made in advance; check with your facility director for further details.
+A 2 hour no-show fee for Hourly Care may be assessed for patrons who fail to show or cancel their reservation at least 24 hours in advance of the reservation. - 2.
+CYS WEBTRAC Payments: USAG Benelux CYS programs allow patrons to make online payments.
+Please contact Parent Central Services in your community for Webtrac log-in information. - 3.
+CYS Training Days: All CYS facilities and programs are closed two days each year for staff training. - 4.
 Other Payment Options: Payments may be made with cash, check, credit card, auto debit or through WebTrac.
-Personal checks will be accepted in the amount due only.

-- Late Pick-Up Fee: CDC and SAC programs have a late pick-up fee of \$1.00 per minute up to 15 minutes per Family per site regardless of the number of children in care at that site.
+Personal checks will be accepted in the amount due only. - 5.
+Late Pick-Up Fee: CDC and SAC programs have a late pick-up fee of \$1 per minute up to 15 minutes per Family per site regardless of the number of children in care at that site.
 For example, a Family who has two children in the CDC and one child in SAC will pay a \$15 late pickup fee at each site if pick up is 15 minutes after closing.
-When the Family is later than 15 minutes, the Family is charged \$5.00 per child, per site for the remainder of the hour.
-Late pick-up fees are not charged for approved mission related circumstances or when specific arrangements to extend child care are made prior to pick-up.
-Be sure to contact Parent Central Services office regarding documents required for the approval of mission related circumstance. - Late Payments: Late payment fee is charged after the 5th business day and is \$10.00 per child per payment cycle (semi-monthly) or \$20.00 (monthly) for regular scheduled care both full and part day. - When late or non-payments have been identified, the procedures as outlined in the SOP, Subject: "Non-Payment of Child Care Fees, Collection of Delinquent Accounts and Denial of Services" will be followed which include: - Verbal Warning by Front Desk staff during swipe in/swipe out on the 4th and 5th days each semi-monthly billing cycle.
-CYMS swipe stations should be toggled to 'Display Message if HH Balance Exists' so front desk personnel can give parents a courtesy reminder of approaching payment deadlines. - O Personal follow-Up by Program Manager on 6th day of the first delinquent billing cycle.
+When the Family is later than 15 minutes, the Family is charged \$7 per child, per site for the remainder of the hour.
+Late pick-up fees are not charged for approved mission related circumstances or when specific arrangements to extend childcare are made prior to pick-up.
+Be sure to contact Parent Central Services office regarding documents required for the approval of mission related circumstance. - 6.
+Late Payments: Late payment fee is charged after the 5th business day and is \$10 per child per payment cycle (semi-monthly) or \$20 (monthly) for regular scheduled care both full and part day. - 7.
+When late or non-payments have been identified, the procedures as outlined in the SOP,

+Subject: "Non-Payment of Child Care Fees, Collection of Delinquent Accounts and Denial of Services" will be followed which include:

+- (a) Verbal Warning by Front Desk staff during swipe in/swipe out on the 4th and 5th days each semi-monthly billing cycle.
+CYMS swipe stations should be toggled to 'Display Message if HH Balance Exists' so front desk personnel can give parents a courtesy re- minder of approaching payment deadlines. - (b) Personal follow-Up by Program Manager on 6th day of the first delinquent billing cycle.
 Families with an outstanding balance should be contacted via telephone, in writing or in person regarding the outstanding balance.
-This will include informing Families of their option to request a Financial Hardship Waiver from IMCOM G9 and reminding of them of penalties if payment arrangements are not made by established deadlines. - Written Notice of Non-Payment/Potential Termination by Program Manager on 6th day of the second delinquent billing cycle.
+This will include informing Families of their option to request a Financial Hardship Waiver from IMCOM G9 and reminding of them of penalties if payment arrangements are not made by established deadlines. - (c) Written Notice of Non-Payment/Potential Termination by Program Manager on 6th day of the second delinquent billing cycle.
 This will be a template Army-standard notice.
 If possible, the Program Manager should also do a final verbal follow-up in conjunction with this letter to ensure the Family fully understands the pending consequences and to encourage them to seek assistance if warranted.